BYLAWS OF THE INTERNATIONAL SOCIETY FOR THE SCHOLARSHIP OF TEACHING AND LEARNING, INC - October 2017 Revision

 The President-Elect chairs the committee.
 The President, a representative from the last conference host, a representative from the next conference host, and the Treasurer serve on the committee.
 The committee has a minimum of nine members, with preference for inclusion of a representative from each future host.

 Committee reports will include a summary of activities, issues to which ISSOTL can contribute constructively, and opportunities to do so.
-The committee will also make suggestions to the Conference and Convenings Committee about signature features of the annual conference that can promote networking and collaboration for advocacy and outreach, and when possible, coordinate at least one conference session focused on some aspect of advocacy and outreach.
+The committee will also make suggestions to the Conference and Convenings Committee about signature features of the annual conference that can promote networking and collaboration for advocacy, and when possible, coordinate at least one conference session focused on some aspect of advocacy.

 ISSOTL Students & SoTL Committee